IvanGDR/Install-Scylla-Operator-in-on-premise-K8s-Cluster-and-deploy-multiDC-cluster/README.md

 In other words, node in `europe-west2-b-dc1` DC, won't show any external seed(s).

-For completenes, we should keep nodes from both DC in the seed list, therefore, proceed to edit both ScyllaDB object deployments and include the seeds as required.
+For completeness, we should keep nodes from both DC in the seed list, therefore, proceed to edit both ScyllaDB object deployments and include the seeds as required.
 Furthermore, instead of using plain IPs (IPs are ephemeral) and since it's one k8s cluster, cross-namespace DNS resolution (scylla.svc.cluster.local reachable from scylla2, and vice versa, scylla) works out of the box — no special networking needed there.

 To get cross DNS resolution: